jaydenjcpy/dots/README.md

 These dotfiles are made based on the YouTube tutorial by saneAspect (formally sane1090x) listed below.

-Credits (Credit goes to original authors):
+Credits (Credits goes to original authors):

 The YouTube tutorial I followed: https://youtu.be/ftHfRmtqDTU?si=LbvTXC7qQ7VfEQl5